 - You’re tired of repainting or restaining your home.
 Consider investing in the longer-term solution of new siding in a different material.

-The team at James Taylor Construction (JTC) will give you the information you need about the different types of siding that are available so that you can make the best decision for your property.
+The team at James Taylor Construction Services, Inc. (JTC) will give you the information you need about the different types of siding that are available so that you can make the best decision for your property.
 We then expertly cut and fit your siding to keep wind, heat, and rain out of your home.
 Because of the large surface area siding covers and the complex skill set needed to install different types, choose a company like JTC that has successfully completed thousands of home repair jobs.